"Do you have a yeast overgrowth?"

-If you have a yeast overgrowth, it will cause an immune response and the body will produce higher levels of specific antibodies to candida.
-These antibodies can be detected in a saliva sample, which can be organised by post.
+If you have a yeast overgrowth, it will cause an immune response and your body will produce higher levels of specific antibodies to candida.
+These antibodies can be detected in a finger prick blood sample, which can be organised by post.
 This sensitive test can not only detect a recent or current candida infection but also previous infections.

 So if you would like to know if you have a yeast overgrowth, then you should send for this Candida Antibody Test.

 Samples should be returned to the laboratory by Next Day Delivery, Monday- Thursday only.
 Samples received outside of the suggested postage dates may be discarded and the patient asked to repeat the test.